-In a a previous article in this series I claimed that theistic arguments are of little value in providing undeniable proofs of God’s existence.
+In a previous article I claimed that theistic arguments are of little value in providing undeniable proofs of God’s existence.
 Denying the reality of God is, I believe, more a matter of the will and passions than of reason and intellect.
 This is one of the reasons that ontological arguments, which rely on reason and intuition alone, are almost completely unpersuasive to those with agnostic inclinations.

 Such arguments, though, are similar to other types of theistic arguments in that their usefulness is independent of their value as convincing proofs.
 The acclaimed philosopher Alvin Plantinga came to a similar conclusion after initially failing to believe that his ontological argument was a “successful piece of natural theology.”
 He later realized that he had set the standard for success unreasonably high: